-Dosing of prednisone varies widely depending on the state of the disease being treated.
-Doses used in rheumatoid arthritis are commonly 5-10mg daily, while doses needed in lupus and vasculitis are often 60–80 mg daily, or sometimes higher.
+Dosing of prednisone varies depending on the state of the disease being treated.
+Doses used in rheumatoid arthritis are commonly 5–10 mg daily, while doses needed in lupus and vasculitis are often 60-80 mg daily, or sometimes higher.
 The dose is usually decided based on your weight and disease manifestations.
-Prednisone usually achieves its effect within one – two hours.
-The delayed release tablets take effect about six hours after taking the dose.
+Prednisone usually achieves its effect within 1–2 hours.
+The delayed release tablets take effect about 6 hours after taking the dose.
 Prednisone stops working soon after stopping the medication.
-If you have been taking prednisone regularly for longer than two weeks, do not stop it suddenly because you could develop adrenal insufficiency.
+If you have been taking prednisone regularly for longer than 2 weeks, do not stop it suddenly because you could develop adrenal insufficiency.
 Instead, you should discuss a tapering schedule with your rheumatology provider.

-Most side effects are related to the dose administered and duration of treatment, so the goal is to use it at the lowest effective dose for the shortest period of time necessary.
+Most side effects are related to the dose and duration, so the goal is to use it at the lowest effective dose for the shortest period of time necessary.
 Some potential side effects include easy bruising, osteoporosis (or weakened bones), diabetes, hypertension, weight gain, cataracts, glaucoma, and a bone disorder called avascular necrosis.

 Although prednisone rarely has a direct interaction with other medications, there is an increased risk of infection when combining prednisone with other medications that affect your immune system.
-At higher doses of prednisone, your provider may also prescribe you prophylactic medications to prevent pneumonia.
+At higher doses, your provider may also prescribe you prophylactic medications to prevent pneumonia.
 Additionally, when taking prednisone with NSAIDs (such as naproxen or ibuprofen), there can be an increased risk of stomach ulcers.
-Make sure to review all of your medications with your physician at each visit.

 Your doctor will monitor you for side effects.
 Be sure to discuss any new symptoms you are experiencing with your rheumatology provider.